 If you are looking for an excellent waterfall trek in Maharashtra, the Devkund Pune trek is a great option.
 This hidden waterfall is located inside the jungle and offers beautiful views.
 The weather is pleasant year-round, making it an excellent trek for any time of the year.
 Devkund waterfall trek starting point at the Patnus village.
 The locals charge Rs 100 per person as an entrance fee to the Devkund Pune Waterfall Trek.

 Devkund trek and camping are available after the monsoon season.
-Camping is conducted on the Bhira river or Bhira Dam nearby the village, and early morning treks are conducted after camping at the Bhira Devkund waterfall.
-Please chat with us at 8828004949 for more information on the Devkund waterfall trek & camping.
+Camping is conducted on the Bhira River or Bhira Dam nearby the village, and early morning treks are conducted after camping at the Bhira Devkund waterfall.
+Please chat with us for more information on the Devkund waterfall trek & camping.

 The Tamhini Ghat Devkund waterfall is a hidden waterfall located inside the jungle near Bhira Dam.
 One of the best waterfalls to trek near Mumbai.
 The trek to the waterfall is quite breathtaking and passes through some of the most picturesque areas of the Sahyadri mountain range overlooking the Andharban Jungle Trek and Khajina Waterfall.
 The Mumbai to Devkund waterfall Tamhini Ghat makes for an ideal gateway and offers an excellent opportunity to explore the natural beauty of Maharashtra.

-21. I am coming by own vehicle; how to find Devkund waterfall Bhira location?
+21. I am coming by my own vehicle; how to find the Devkund Waterfall Bhira location?

 22. We want to do this trek on our own can you share the Devkund waterfall address?

-Devkund waterfall rappelling is a famous adventure destination after the rainy season, and it has some incredible rappelling opportunities.
+Devkund Waterfall rappelling is a famous adventure destination after the rainy season, and it has some incredible rappelling opportunities.
 But this is just the tip of the iceberg.
-Devkund waterfall height is 250 feet.
-You will be rappelling twice, and the first rappelling is 135 feet and the second 250 feet rappelling from the Devkund waterfall.
+Devkund waterfall's height is 250 feet.
+You will be rappelling twice, and the first rappelling is 135 feet and the second 250 feet rappelling is from the Devkund waterfall.
 There are many opportunities to have adventures if you know where to look!

 If you are examining an incredible waterfall trek in Maharashtra, the Devkund waterfall Pune Maharashtra is a great option.
 This hidden waterfall is tucked away inside the wilderness and delivers an incredible panorama.
 The climate is usually agreeable, making this an ideal trek for all seasons.